DanCanetti/DanCanetti/README.md

 ### Hi there, I'm Dan 👋

-A former front-end developer.
-Most projects are now archived, as are my old blog posts (I'm looking for a new home for them!).
+A former front-end developer, current Software Consultant.
+Most projects are now archived, but I'm dipping my toe back in throughout 2025.

-Back tinkering code in my spare time after a couple of years off.
-[I'm active on LinkedIn](https://www.linkedin.com/in/danielcanetti/), though not much that's code related.
+[I'm active on LinkedIn](https://www.linkedin.com/in/danielcanetti/), though not much that's dev related.

 <!--